 If you are buying your ATV insurance for the first time, or you have decided it is time to switch to a new agent or insurance company, you may be eligible for a sign-on discount.
-Contact a Trusted Choice member agent to ask whether a new customer discount is available.
+Contact an independent insurance agent to ask whether a new customer discount is available.

-A Trusted Choice member agent in your area can help you get the right coverage for your needs at reasonable rate.
+An agent in your area can help you get the right coverage for your needs at a reasonable rate.
 ATV insurance can be very affordable if you review your options carefully and find all available discounts.
-Contact an agent for free quotes today.
+Contact an independent agent for free quotes today.